-Looking for Halloween pumpkin carving ideas for either your front porch or for a Halloween pumpkin carving contest?
-Look no further as we’ve got the best pumpkin carving ideas for you and your family this Halloween.
-We’ve got Halloween pumpkin ideas that range from easy pumpkin carving ideas like polka-dot pumpkins to no-carve pumpkin ideas like simple pumpkin stacks or a miniature pumpkin wreath that will last throughout the fall.
-We’ve also got simple how-to instructions for party pumpkin serving ideas like a pumpkin cooler or pumpkin luminaries for your driveway.
-Of course, this wouldn’t be the Southern Living guide to Halloween pumpkins if we didn’t have some super Southern ideas for your pumpkins like carving your state flag into your pumpkin.
+Looking for Halloween pumpkin carving ideas for your front porch, windowsill, or neighborhood carving contest?
+Look no further.
+We've got the best pumpkin carving ideas for you and your family this Halloween.
+From easy pumpkin carving ideas, like polka-dot pumpkins, to no-carve pumpkin ideas, like simple pumpkin stacks or a miniature pumpkin wreath, we've got beginner and kid-friendly carvings that will last throughout the fall.
+We've also got simple how-to instructions for some of our more challenging Halloween pumpkins and for party pumpkin serving ideas, like a pumpkin cooler or pumpkin luminaries for your driveway.
+Of course, this wouldn't be the Southern Living guide to Halloween pumpkins if we didn't have some super Southern ideas for your pumpkins like carving your state flag into your pumpkin.
 What a creative pumpkin carving idea!

 Carve a Pattern

 Instead of carving a creepy or silly face, try a tasteful pattern to add Halloween cheer to your porch.
 Turn standard grocery store Halloween pumpkins into decorative votive holders that are embellished with polka-dot cutouts, or whichever pattern you would like.
 Gather small to medium orange pumpkins, opting for round shapes.
 After removing the pumpkin guts, begin carving the various lantern patterns. you'll need a carving knife, a wooden spoon, a pencil, and a cordless drill with various-sized drill bits.
 The easiest pumpkin carving pattern is the polka-dots.
 All you need to do is mark a pattern of dots on the pumpkin using your pencil, and then drill through the holes!
 The possible patterns are endless, and kids will love the chance to be creative.